- The following four statements about circular orbits are equivalent. Derive any one of them from first principles.

 The accompanying pdf file shows a satellite in a circular orbit about the Earth.
 Sketch the new path that the satellite would take if its speed were changed abruptly in the ways described.

-- What is the total mechanical energy of the moon at its current distance from the Earth?
+- What is the total mechanical energy of Phobos in its current orbit?

 - What total mechanical energy would Phobos have if was orbiting Mars at the Roche limit?